-As long as I am involved with woodworking, I dream about being able to mill my own wood from a trunk.
+As long as I am involved with woodworking, I dream about milling wood at home from a trunk.

 But since I only have a small workshop, that dream will have to be postponed for a while … at least I thought.

-With this table saw mill it is now possible to mill wood on a small scale.
-This table saw jig allows me to mill wood even in my small workshop.
+With this wood table saw mill, it is now possible to mill wood on a small scale.
+This table saw jig allows me to mill wood at home even in my small workshop.

-So, if you also want to start milling wood, but you have, just like me, a small workshop, this jig is an absolute must-have for you.
+So, if you also want to start milling wood at home, but you have a small workshop just like me, this jig is an absolute must-have for you.

 Let’s make sawdust!